 Canoes & Kayaks

 The canyon country in southeast Utah is a world of timeless peace and breathtaking vistas of a sculpted sandstone landscape.
 Many people explore these remote and beautiful canyons by paddling the slow moving waters of the Colorado and Green Rivers as they flow into the heart of Canyonlands National Park.
 These rivers provide paddlers of all experience levels almost 200 miles to explore in some of the most scenic wilderness in America.
-Whether you want to paddle for a day or for thirty days there is a trip for you.
+Whether you want to paddle for an over night trip or for a month long trip, there is a trip for you.

 Which Trip is Best?